 Every good speaker needs a thesaurus, try this site.

 And you’ll need a few quotations too, try these.

-Those are my best public speaking resources, but if you find something related to public speaking that I’ve missed or you provide public speaking resources and would like to be included, send me an email and I’ll put it on our website.
+Those are my best public speaking resources, but if you find something related to public speaking or presentation skills that I’ve missed or you provide public speaking resources and would like to be included, send me an email and I’ll put it on our website.